dockerman2020/Guestbook/hello-app-cdn/README.md

 > See that directory for more details on this sample.

 This sample web application is designed to be compatible with the Cloud CDN.
-It responds the requests with the `Cache-Control` HTTP header to ensure the responses are cached.
+It responds to requests with the `Cache-Control` HTTP header to ensure the responses are cached.

 The container image for this directory is publicly available at